Breseman/Recipes/bread/basic bread.md

 Roll out to long submarine-shape.

-Roll up, and place on cookie sheet with corn meal on it.
+Roll up, and place on cookie sheet with cornmeal on it.

 Bake for 18 minutes.

-Serve immediately.